Evolution of Hawaiian volcanoes

+The evolution of Hawaiian volcanoes occurs in several stages of growth and decline.
 The fifteen volcanoes that make up the eight principal islands of Hawaii are the youngest in a chain of more than 129 volcanoes that stretch 5800 km across the North Pacific Ocean, called the Hawaiian–Emperor seamount chain.
 Hawaiʻi's volcanoes rise an average of 4600 m to reach sea level from their base.
 The largest, Mauna Loa, is 4169 m high.
 As shield volcanoes, they are built by accumulated lava flows, growing a few meters or feet at a time to form a broad and gently sloping shape.

 Hawaiian islands undergo a systematic pattern of submarine and subaerial growth that is followed by erosion.
 An island's stage of development reflects its distance from the Hawaii hotspot.